Enclosure: The end of the open-field system

 From as early as the 12th century, some open fields in Britain were being enclosed into individually owned fields.
 After the Statute of Merton in 1235 manorial lords were able to reorganize strips of land such that they were brought together in one contiguous block.

 Copyholders had a "customary tenancy" on their piece of land that was legally enforceable.
-The problem was that a "copyhold tenancy" was only valid for the holders life.
+The problem was that a "copyhold tenancy" was only valid for the holder's life.
 The heir would not have the right to inheritance although usually by custom, in exchange for a fee (known as a fine), the heir could have the copyhold transferred.
 To remove their customary rights, the landlords converted the copyhold into a leasehold tenancy.
 Leasehold removed the customary rights but the advantage to the tenant was that the land could be inherited.

 There was a significant rise in enclosure during the Tudor period.
 Enclosure was quite often undertaken unilaterally by the landowner, sometimes illegally.
 The widespread eviction of people from their lands resulted in the collapse of the open field system in those areas.
 The deprivations of the displaced workers has been seen by historians as a cause of subsequent social unrest.

 Legislation

 In Tudor England the ever increasing demand for wool had a dramatic effect on the landscape.
 The attraction of large profits to be made from wool encouraged manorial lords to enclose common land and convert it from arable to (mainly) sheep pasture.
 The consequent eviction of commoners or villagers from their homes and loss of their livelihoods became an important political issue for the Tudors.
 The resulting depopulation was financially disadvantageous to the Crown.
 The authorities were concerned that many of the people subsequently dispossessed would become vagabonds and thieves.
 Also the depopulation of villages would produce a weakened workforce and enfeeble the military strength of the state.

-From the time of Henry VII, Parliament began passing Acts either to stop enclosure, to limit its effects, or at least to fine those responsible.
+From the time of Henry VII, Parliament began passing acts either to stop enclosure, to limit its effects, or at least to fine those responsible.
 The so-called 'tillage acts', were passed between 1489 and 1597.